jvfd3/TabletopCards/Files/Eruma/readme.md

 2. Planning Phase
    - Ready your exhausted cards by turning them upright.
    - Flip all your face-down cards face-up.
-   - Resolve your card’s skills and powers.
+   - Resolve your card's skills and powers.
 3. Assault Phase
    - You get 3 Action Points per turn that can be spent to play cards, move, attack, use powers, and steal treasures.
 4. Rest Phase